Felipe-Roque/sinteticos/README.md

 - from sinteticos import load_dataframe, save_dataframe, preprocess_dataframe, train_model, generate_synthetic, evaluate_hellinger_by_column, compute_correlation, spearman_correlation, kendall_correlation, plot_hellinger_bar, compare_histograms, plot_correlation_matrix

 ## Notes
-- This library is derived from the notebook `sintectic.ipynb`.
-It encapsulates the same workflow into reusable functions.
 - Depending on your dataset, you may need to adjust preprocessing (numeric columns and fill values) to get optimal model convergence.
 - For Excel support, ensure `openpyxl` is installed.